polipones/pod-hugo-main-website/content/_index.en.md

 ---
-title: "Welcome to webpages of dormitory club Podolí"
+title: Welcome to webpages of dormitory club Pod-O-Lee
+slug: dormitory-club-pod-o-lee
 ---

 Student’s club Pod-O-Lee was established in 1998 and currently is the second largest club of the CTU Student Union.
 The club is completely run by student volunteers, who decided to grab this wonderful opportunity to enhance their work experience.